-- Complete two PSY courses from the following: - Students may also select courses at the 300- level or higher and/or listed above as electives.
+- · Complete two PSY courses from the following: - Students may also select courses at the 300- level or higher and/or listed above as electives.

 ltem # Title Credits

 PSY 242 Problems of Alcohol & Drug

 Dep Person

 PSY 305 Psychology of Persuasion &

 Influence

 PSY 317 Motivation

 PSY 329 Evolutionary Psychology

 PSY 339 Psychology and Law

-PSY 348 Selected Topics in Psychology

 PSY 365 Close Relationships

 PSY 407 Internship in Psychology

+BIO 336 Animal Behavior

-- Total credits required for bachelor degree (minimum): 120 credits - Cumulative GPA required for graduation (minimum): 2.000 - Major GPA required for graduation (minimum): 2.200 - 1/2 of major requirements must be completed at Sage (minimum) - Completion of all required General Education coursework
+- Total credits required for bachelor degree (minimum): 120 credits - Cumulative GPA required for graduation (minimum): 2.000 - Major GPA required for graduation (minimum): 2.200 - 1/2 of major requirements must be completed at Sage (minimum) - Completion of all required General Education coursework minor provide students with a basic background in psychology and allow them to elect courses to support other interests and majors.